-After reporting to SIUC, 33% experienced active support with formal or informal resources and 25% reported being made to feel that they were an important member of the SIUC institution.
-Reporting participants indicated that they received information about the options of the criminal process (13%) and the university's policies and protections from retaliation (23%).
-18% of participants who sought services had options for academic and other accommodation shared with them and 20% felt that SIUC met their needs for support and accommodation.
-However, reporters indicated that they were encouraged to transfer (23%) or drop out of school (31%).
+After reporting to SIUC, 20% experienced active support with formal or informal resources and 17% reported being made to feel that they were an important member of the SIUC institution.
+Reporting participants indicated that they received information about the options of the criminal process (14%) and the university's policies and protections from retaliation (19%).
+20% of participants who sought services had options for academic and other accommodation shared with them and 15% felt that SIUC met their needs for support and accommodation.

 Students who have experienced sexual misconduct have encountered unwanted academic impacts.
-10% of survey participants have been placed on academic probation, 29% have withdrawn from classes, 7% have taken a leave of absence, 5% have transferred out of SIU, and 2% have withdrawn from SIUC.
+14% of survey participants have been placed on academic probation, 33% have withdrawn from classes, 4% have taken a leave of absence, 3% have transferred out of SIU, and 5% have withdrawn from SIUC.
+14-29% felt that their experiences of sexual misconduct impacted these decisions.